Usman Garuba

 Garuba was born in Madrid, Spain to Nigerian parents and joined the youth academy of Real Madrid at age 11.
 In 2019, when he was 17 years old, he became the youngest starter in Real Madrid history.
 In the 2020–21 season, Garuba was named EuroLeague Rising Star and ACB Best Young Player.
 He earned most valuable player (MVP) honors at the 2016 FIBA U16 European Championship at age 14.
 In the 2021 NBA draft, he was selected by the Houston Rockets with the 23rd overall pick.

 Early life and youth career

 Born in Hospital 12 de Octubre in Madrid, Garuba was raised in the neighborhood of Villaverde Bajo (Madrid) and the municipality of Azuqueca de Henares (province of Guadalajara).
 He grew up playing football, his original passion, but switched to basketball because his exceptional height limited his success in the former sport.
-Garuba idolized former National Basketball Association (NBA) player Kareem Abdul-Jabbar.
-In November 2011, he joined Escuela Municipal de Baloncesto de Azuqueca (Municipal Basketball School of Azuqueca), where coach and coordinator David Serrano helped him start his basketball career.
+Garuba idolized former NBA player Kareem Abdul-Jabbar.
+In November 2011, he joined Escuela Municipal de Baloncesto de Azuqueca (Municipal Basketball School of Azuqueca), where coach and coordinator David Serrano helped him start his basketball career and where he earned the nickname of "La pantera de Azuqueca" ("The Panther of Azuqueca").